 Best Smart Faucet: Beale Hands-Free Single-Handle Pull-Down Sprayer Kitchen Faucet

 Faucet Height: 17.6 inches | Spout Height: 10.5 inches | Hole Fit: 1

 Sleek design and upgraded options make this American Standard faucet one of the most innovative on the market.
 This faucet does not require any touch at all: just wave your hand in front of the faucet and it can turn on or off.
 It’s operated by a sliding sensor, which can be converted back to manual mode if you wish.
 The pull-down spray is held in place by a magnetic docking system, and there are two spray patterns available, both of which can be stopped temporarily with a pause button.

 Valve cartridges are ceramic, for more longevity, and all materials are lead-free.
+The spout reach measures 10.4 inches, and the flow rate is 1.5 gallons per minute.
 The faucet is available in both polished chrome and stainless steel.

 Best Luxury: Perrin & Rowe Georgian Era Bridge Kitchen Faucet With Side Spray

-This faucet comes in a 3-hole configuration with a side-spray providing access to the corners.
+This faucet comes in a 3-hole configuration with a spout reach of 8.8 inches and the side spray providing access to the corners.
 The unlacquered brass is meant to patina over time.
 Finishes include satin nickel, English bronze, polished chrome, satin English gold, and English gold.